DennisTsar/ballast/docs/src/orchid/resources/wiki/modules/ballast-debugger.md

 Since version 4.0.0, the Debugger allows you to send JSON (or other serialized content) from the graphical UI back to the connected ViewModel, where the content is deserialized and processed as if it were send from the application itself.
 This allows you to directly manipulate the state or take UI actions without needing to hardcode it or recompile your application.
-The current UI for this feature is faily basic, but it will be improved in future releases without needing any additional configuration in the client application.
+The current UI for this feature is fairly basic, but it will be improved in future releases without needing any additional configuration in the client application.

 Because Kotlin is a strongly-typed language, you must opt-in to this feature by enabling your State and Input classes to